fs7fyqy553/letterboxd-scraper/README.md

 Quick Start:

-1. Add "import processFilmsInList from 'letterboxd-list-scraper'" to top of file
+1. Add "import processFilmsInList from 'letterboxd-list-scraper'" to top of file:

+    - Note: for now, only ES imports are enabled

 2. When using the function processFilmsInList: